Scoring wonder-goals not an unfamiliar territory - East Bengal's Bright Enobakhare | Goal.com

 The 22-year-old is currently the toast of every East Bengal fan and much will be expected from him when they face Bengaluru FC on Saturday.

-"It's a great time for me.
+"It's a great time for me here.
 The players and the staff are amazing.
 We just have to focus on the next game and try to get as many points as we can by the end of the season," said Enobakhare.

 This season, the former Wigan striker had played a total of 14 minutes for AEK Athens this season and had a goal to his name which came in September 2020.
 There were questions about his fitness levels but the player has answered them in some style.